Passed | | Drama, Family

 An American boy turns out to be the long-lost heir of a British fortune.
 He is sent to live with the cold and unsentimental lord who oversees the trust.

 When Ceddie writes the note telling the estate manager not to evict Mr. Higgins, Lord Dorincourt folds the letter and puts his eye monocle in.
-Just as he is handing the note to Mr. Mordaunt, the shot changes to wide view and Lord Dorincourt is no longer wearing the eye monocle.
+Just as he hands the note to Mr. Mordaunt, the shot changes to wide view and Lord Dorincourt no longer wears the eye monocle.